State-owned enterprises of the United Kingdom: Operator of Last Resort

 Under section 30 of the Railways Act 1993, the Department for Transport (DfT) must ensure continuity of passenger services if a franchise or contract ends or is terminated.
 The DfT fulfils this duty through DfT Operator Limited (DFTO), a government-owned holding group that manages state-run operators under time-limited service agreements rather than franchises.
 DFTO was known as DfT OLR Holdings Limited until a name change recorded in December 2024.

-As of As of October 2025, DFTO manages the following train operating companies, with the date each entered public operation:
+As of October 2025, DFTO manages the following train operating companies, with the date each entered public operation: